MaterializeInc/ecommerce-demo/README.md

     materialize=>
     ```

-6. Next we will create our first Materialized View, summarizing pageviews by item:
+6. Next we will create our first Materialized View, summarizing pageviews by item and channel:

     ```sql
     CREATE MATERIALIZED VIEW item_pageviews AS
         SELECT
         (regexp_match((data->'url')::STRING, '/products/(\d+)')[1])::INT AS item_id,
+        data->>'channel' as channel,
         COUNT(*) as pageviews
         FROM (
         SELECT CAST(data AS jsonb) AS data
         FROM (
             SELECT convert_from(data, 'utf8') AS data
             FROM json_pageviews
-        )) GROUP BY 1;
+        )) GROUP BY 1, 2;
     ```

     As you can see here, we are doing a couple extra steps to get the pageview data into the format we need: